The Inward Investment and International Taxation Review: Vietnam

 The Amended Tax Administration Law effective from July 2013 provided the concept of the APA for the first time.
-Enterprise income taxpayers are allowed to initiate the five-step APA procedure:
+On 18 June 2021, the MOF issued the guidance for the implementation of APA.22 Enterprise income taxpayers are allowed to initiate the following APA procedures:

 - the tax authorities and taxpayer will negotiate the terms of the APA; and

-- if the GDT agrees to the terms discussed and negotiated with the transaction parties, the final draft will be concluded with a duration of at least five years and can be extended for no more than five years.
+- if the GDT agrees to the terms discussed and negotiated with the transaction parties, the final draft will be approved by the MOF with a maximum duration of three tax years.

 The procedure is under the supervision of the MOF and subject to its approval.
-The GDT will be responsible for receiving the application, conducting the negotiation, concluding the APA and monitoring the implementation, and the respective local tax authorities may also be involved in the negotiation and implementation of the APA.
+The GDT will be responsible for receiving the application; handling the requests on the application of the APA, extension and amendment of the signed APA; cancelling, revoking the signed APA and monitoring the implementation, and the respective local tax authorities may also be involved in the negotiation and implementation of the APA.

 iv Tax clearances and rulings